ebobtron/WinBreakoutCPlusPlus/README.md

-# WinBreakoutC-
+# WinBreakoutCPlusPlus
-a Windows solution for the game Breakout inspired by the spl version of Breakout used in CS50x from edX.org
+a Windows solution for the game Breakout inspired by the Stanford Portable Library (SPL) version of Breakout used in CS50x from edX.org